Knowing When to Turn Up the Stimulation Level on an E-Collar

 Training Your Hunting Dog to Leave Snakes Alone

-Growing up I have a vivid memory of my dad’s favorite hunting dog, King.
-He was mostly white and stood taller than all the other hounds in the pack.
-He was strong and stately and I guess that’s how he got his name, however, that isn’t the reason King stands out in my mind.
-King ...
+Growing up, I have a vivid memory of my dad’s favorite hunting dog, King.
+He was mostly white and stood taller than all the other hounds in the pack — strong and stately, and I suppose that’s how he got his name.
+But that isn’t the reason King stands out in my mind.
+King h...

 Read More